jbellsey/redux-model-utils/README.md

 There is nothing special about its signature; just build a normal reducer.
 See the full example below.

 You must provide a list of `selectors`.
-These are strings or functions, described in the next section.
+These are strings or functions that are used to select specific properties in your model's store, and are described in the next section.
 One selector is needed for each observable property.
 You may also choose to define selectors for properties that are not externally observable, but are only needed inside the reducer.
 That's up to you.

 You should (but do not need to) provide a list of `actions`.
-These are the publicly available actions for interacting with your model.
+These are the publicly available action creators for interacting with your model.

 You can optionally pass in some **magic triggers**.
 At present, there are two:
 `waitable` and `undoable`.
 Setting these flags will install some custom actions